 Many custodial wallets share the following features:

-• You’ll also have to set a password for security purposes.
-Make sure you create a strong and unique password to prevent unauthorized access.
+- You’ll also need to set a password for security.
+Create a strong and unique password to prevent unauthorized access.

-• You can also enable two-factor authentication (2FA) to add an extra layer of security.
-This feature requires you to enter a code (sent via SMS to your phone number) in addition to your password when logging in.
+- You can also enable two-factor authentication (2FA) to add an extra layer of security.
+The feature requires you to enter a code (sent via SMS to your phone number) in addition to your password when logging in.

 Another way to enable 2FA is to use an authenticator app.
-This is an app that generates time-based security codes that you’ll need to enter together with your password in order to log in.
+It’s an app that generates time-based security codes that you’ll need to enter along with your password to log in.

-• Some custodial wallets let you create vaults.
-These are meant to be more secure than standard accounts as they typically require multiple approvals before funds are withdrawn.
+- Some custodial wallets let you create vaults.
+These are meant to be more secure than standard accounts, as they typically require multiple approvals before funds can be withdrawn.

-• There are also time-delayed withdrawals.
-When enabled, this feature requires the user to wait a certain amount of time after requesting a withdrawal before their request is processed.
-The idea here is that if there is an unauthorized withdrawal, the user will have time to cancel it.
+- There are also time-delayed withdrawals.
+When enabled, this feature requires the user to wait a specified period after requesting a withdrawal before the request is processed.
+The idea here is that if an unauthorized withdrawal occurs, the user will have time to cancel it.

 Why People Use Custodial CEX Wallets

-One word; convenience.
-The initial process of opening an account may be a little tedious due to KYC requirements, but past that, CEX wallets come with a lot of convenience.
+The initial account-opening process may be a little tedious due to KYC requirements, but beyond that, CEX wallets offer a lot of convenience.

 For example, keeping your seed phrase safe is a huge responsibility.
-If it falls into the wrong hands, your funds could be drained, and if you lose it, you might end up losing access to your crypto forever.
+If it falls into the wrong hands, your funds could be drained, and if you lose it, you might lose access to your crypto forever.

-There is also a lot of convenience when it comes to trading.
-CEX wallets are typically built as part of a large trading platform.
-This means you can easily trade cryptocurrencies.
-You can also purchase/sell crypto with/for fiat.
+There is also a lot of convenience when trading.
+CEX wallets are typically built into a large trading platform.
+You can easily trade cryptocurrencies and purchase/sell crypto with/for fiat.

 So generally, people who use custodial CEX wallets are those who:

-Still, a good number of people are unconvinced about custodial wallets.
-There is a good reason behind this, as explained by the phrase “not your keys, not your crypto.”
+Still, many people remain unconvinced about custodial wallets.
+There is a good reason behind this, as explained by the phrase “not your keys, not your crypto”.

 What Does “Not Your Keys, Not Your Crypto” Mean?

-Custodial wallets, while convenient, carry a good amount of counter-party risk.
-This is because by giving someone else custody of your crypto you can lose it through no fault of your own.
+Custodial wallets, while convenient, entail significant counterparty risk.
+Giving someone else custody of your crypto can result in your losing your funds through no fault of your own.

 There are several ways that this can happen:

 The platform stores your funds and those of millions of other users in its own crypto wallets.
-That is billions of dollars worth of crypto.
-This makes them an attractive target for hackers.
+That is billions of dollars’ worth of crypto, making them an attractive target for hackers.
 If any of these hacks succeeds and is big enough to collapse the platform, you stand to lose all your funds.

 Storing your crypto on a custodial wallet usually gives the platform and its management power to do whatever they want with your money.
-Many platforms take advantage of this to conduct very risky deals and investments in pursuit of bigger profits, which won’t be shared with the user.
+Many platforms take advantage of this to engage in risky deals and investments in pursuit of bigger profits, which won’t be shared with users.

-Often, these moves go wrong and money is lost.
+These moves can go wrong, and money is lost.
 If they involve a sufficiently large amount of money, the platform may collapse.
-A very recent example is FTX, which was one of the largest crypto exchanges at the time of its collapse.
+An example is FTX, which was one of the largest crypto exchanges at the time of its collapse.
 Gross mismanagement of the CEX caused users to lose access to billions.

-Usually, when an exchange collapses due to a hack or funds mismanagement, it pauses withdrawals because it no longer has the funds that users are requesting to withdraw.
-This is how users lose access to their funds.
+Usually, when an exchange collapses due to a hack or mismanagement, it pauses withdrawals because it no longer has the funds users are requesting.
+That’s how users lose access to their funds.

-Unless the platform finds a way to recover the funds, the loss is often total and permanent.
-This is because the FDIC does not insure crypto assets held by financial institutions.
-It is up to the platform to refund users.
+Unless the platform recovers the funds, the loss is often total and permanent.
+The FDIC does not insure crypto assets held by financial institutions.
+It is the platform’s responsibility to issue refunds to users.

 If the crypto really belonged to the user, they would still have access to their assets.
-But because they gave up control of their private keys, they essentially gave the platform control over their crypto, which put them in a position to lose their crypto.
+But by giving up control of their private keys, they effectively handed the platform control over their crypto, putting them at risk of losing it.
 This is the rationale behind the phrase “not your keys, not your crypto.”

 Are Exchange Wallets Any Good?